craigwalton/PropertyExplorer/README.md

 available.

 The areas for properties which I selected are generally Cults and Bieldside.
 Unfortunately, Google Maps does not currently have 3D tiles further West for Milltimber, Peterculter or Banchory.
-This web app still supports properties in 2D-only areas, but the UX needs some work (see TODOs).
+Consider using the "2D" mode in those areas.

 ### School catchment areas